tenzir/tenzir/web/docs/integrations/zscaler/README.md

 1. Go to *Administration* → *Nanolog Streaming Service* → *Cloud NSS Feeds*.
 2. Click the *Cloud icon*.
 This sends a test message to the Cribl receiver.

-## Configure an NSS Feed to send events to Tenzir
+## Use an NSS Feed to send events to Tenzir

 The on-prem NSS server VM pulls logs from the Zscaler cloud and pushes them to Tenzir via Syslog over TCP.
 The NSS server also buffers logs if the TCP